A. Genus Homo

 The star of this chapter, though, is Homo erectus.
 1 Dated conservatively to the interval of 0.3 – 1.8 MYA, this was the longest-living human species of all time.
 It was also the farthest ranging of its day.
 Homo erectus was the species that took the bold new step where no hominin had gone before: out of Africa.
 3 Its range eventually expanded to all of Africa, southern Europe, and southern Asia, all the way to China and Indonesia, where famous early discoveries were known as “Peking Man” and “Java Man”.
 The strictly African version of H. erectus is called H. ergaster.

-Homo erectus looked very similar to us in overall size and shape.
+Homo erectus strongly resembled modern humans in overall size and shape.
 It was larger than earlier hominins and had a more modern proportion of shorter arms and longer legs.
 Its teeth and jaws were shrinking but still larger than ours.
 Erectus was the first species to sport the uniquely human nose.
 The projecting nasal bone was a relatively unimportant alteration of the skull, 4 but it makes immense psychological difference to us when we look at a face and judge it as “human” or “animal”.
 Like all apes before it, the erectus skull had a prominent bony brow ridge and essentially no forehead; the top of the head appeared “squashed flat” compared to ours.
 Below the neck, it had the same skeleton as us but with more robust bones.

 The first humans found in Europe are given the name Homo antecessor.
 Fossils from Spain date to about 1 MYA.
 A slightly younger European species is Homo heidelbergensis, dated conservatively to 400 – 600 TYA and also found in Africa and southwest Asia.
-Humans of this period looked very similar to one another.
-It takes expertise to point out the subtle anatomical differences among these early Homo species.
+These early Homo species looked so much alike that it takes an expert to tell them apart.
 Heidelbergs exhibited some relatively sophisticated behavior such as building shelters and using spears.

 Europe’s famous Neanderthal man (officially Homo neanderthalensis) is known almost entirely from much younger fossils dating to the Chapter 5 timescale.
 However, DNA analysis recently identified some 400,000-year-old human remains in Spain as early Neanderthals.
 5 Neanderthals and modern humans diverged from a common ancestor around 600 – 800 TYA, 6 most likely H. ergaster or heidelbergensis.
 Neanderthals eventually spread eastward to central Asia.
 They stuck to high latitudes, apparently thriving near the glacial line as they fed on cold-climate animals.